 Don’t trade in (or throw out) that laptop just yet.
-Instead, let’s consider how to speed up Windows 8 (or 8.1).
+Instead, let’s consider how to speed up your Windows 8 (or 8.1) computer.

 Windows has a lot of moving parts so it makes sense to routinely check performance.
 You can do this by way of using the built-in tool called Resource Monitor.